Skip to content

 This is usually included as standard but, in some cases, you may have to add it to your policy.

 It could cover you if your property becomes uninhabitable due to flooding, fire, subsidence or storm damage.
-Your insurance provider will pay for temporary accommodation, so you have a roof over your head in an emergency.
+Your insurance provider could pay for temporary accommodation.

 What other types of household insurance are available?